 This class is limited to Advanced Riders who qualify on their Randolph Fair show day with a 1st, 2nd, or 3rd place in one of the qualifying classes: Showmanship, English Equitation, Horsemanship, and Cloverleaf Barrels.
+No matter the seat.

 Each rider must show in all four events and use the same horse during the versatility show.